MartinoFabbro/citadel/content/Customization of Ships and Outposts (Fittings).md

     - **Storage:** Warehouses and silos for storing raw materials, fuel, and finished goods.
     - **Command and Control:** Modules that enhance the outpost’s operational capabilities, including communication arrays and strategic planning centers.

-**Strategic Placement:** Players must place these modules thoughtfully within the grid to maximize the outpost’s functionality and defense.
-Balancing space for production, defense, and support facilities is crucial to creating an effective and resilient outpost.
+Players must balance space for production, defense, and support facilities is crucial to creating an effective and resilient outpost.

-### Conclusion

-The layout grid system in **Citadel** introduces a deep layer of strategic customization for both ships and outposts.
-By carefully selecting and placing modules within the grid, players can tailor their assets to suit their specific needs and strategies.
-This system not only enhances the tactical depth of the game but also ensures that each ship and outpost is unique, reflecting the player’s decisions and priorities.